Davis22xd/javascriptCrawlerExample/README.md

 When you are done for using the crawler you should import it as in the example folder and call the crawler method setting the max number of entries and the URL.
-To run the example write in the command line node example/crawlerRunExample.js
+To run the example write in the command line:  node example/crawlerRunExample.js

 ### Test
- For this example we use mocha to test the application To run a test is only neccesary to run in the main folder npm test
+ For this example we use mocha to test the application To run a test is only neccesary to run in the main folder:  npm test

 ### Prerequisites